 Blind dates sound tacky.
 But it’s super popular in Korea to the point the country’s trendiest reality show is dedicated to men and women on a group blind date.
 In addition to meeting people the way we do in the west, Koreans in their twenties and thirties love to meet new people through blind dates or sogaeting (소개팅).
-Scroll down to find out why sogaeting is so popular in Korea!
+Scroll down to find out why these dates are so popular for Koreans!

 1. Both of you are looking for a relationship